hooksie1/logging/README.md

 import (
 	"logging"
-	"time"
 )

 func main() {
+	// set level with environment variables
 	log := logging.NewLogger()

-    // level can be set as an environment varirable or through setting the level manually log.Level = logging.DebugLevel
+	// you can also set the level directly log.Level = logging.DebugLevel

 	log.Info("I'm an info log")
-    time.Sleep(1 * time.Second)
 	log.Debug("I'm a debug log")

+    // log with format specifiers
+	log.Infof("hey there %s", "Gopher")

+	log.Error("error always prints")

-    // You can also call the logger without defining a logger logging.Infof("hey there %s", "Gopher")
+	// You can also call without defining a logger but this relies on env vars
-}
+	// for example this won't print unless LOG_LEVEL=debug is set logging.Debugf("hey there again %s", "Gopher")

+	log.Fatal("fatal passes through to log.Fatal in std lib") }
 ```